Christ Crucified (Velázquez): Legacy

-The spirituality and mystery of this painting have inspired much religious writing, notably the poem El Cristo de Velázquez by the Spanish writer and philosopher Miguel de Unamuno.
+The spirituality and mystery of this painting have inspired much religious writing, notably the long poem El Cristo de Velázquez (facsimile of 1st Ed.) by the Spanish poet and philosopher Miguel de Unamuno.

 In St Louis, Missouri, the Basilica of St Louis, King of France has a replica of Christ Crucified above the altar.
 It was commissioned by Cardinal Joseph Ritter in 1959 and painted three times the size of the original, by Charles F. Quest.